MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-glib/doc/md/Error.md

 domain-register
 ---------------

-This function registers an extended GError domain. `$error_type_name` will be duplicated.
+This function registers an extended Error domain. `$error_type_name` will be duplicated.
 Otherwise does the same as `.domain-register-static()`.

-    method domain-register ( Str $error-type-name, Int() $error-type-private-size --> UInt )
+    method domain-register (
+      Str $error-type-name, Int() $error-type-private-size,
+      &error-type-init, &error-type-copy, &error-type-clear
+      --> UInt
+    )

   * $error-type-name; string to create a GQuark from.

   * $error-type-private-size; size of the private error data in bytes.

+  * &error-type-init; function initializing fields of the private error data.
+Tthe function must be specified with following signature; `:( N-Error $error )`.

+  * &error-type-copy; function copying fields of the private error data.
+Tthe function must be specified with following signature; `:( N-Error $src-error, N-Error $dest-error )`.

-  * $error-type-init; function initializing fields of the private error data.=item $error-type-copy; function copying fields of the private error data.=item $error-type-clear; function freeing fields of the private error data.
+  * &error-type-clear; function freeing fields of the private error data.
+Tthe function must be specified with following signature; `:( N-Error $error )`.

 Return value; GQuark representing the error domain.

 domain-register-static
 ----------------------